Conflate/docker-amazon-dash-button-hack/README.md

 I use it on my [Synology](https://www.synology.com).

-To run it:
+To run it, use the following commands:
 ```
 docker rm -f amazon_dash
 docker run --net host -it --name amazon_dash -v $PWD/amazon-dash-private:/amazon-dash-private:ro snowe/amazon-dash-smart-home
 ```

-In folder `amazone-dash-private` you should have:
+The following should be present in folder `amazone-dash-private`:

 * settings `settings.json`
 * buttons list `buttons.json`